High-efficient Bloch simulation of magnetic resonance imaging sequences based on deep learning: DISCUSSION

 Due to the fast forward inference of convolutional neural networks, Simu-Net can significantly speed up Bloch simulations and surpass the GPU-accelerated high-performance scientific computing software.
 The results in Table 2 show that accelerations of more than 8000 times can be achieved for FSE simulation.
-Compared to GRE-EPI and MOLED, FSE with hundreds of pulses needs to simulate much more discrete spin evolution at a small-time interval, dramatically increases the required computational time.
+Compared with GRE-EPI and MOLED, FSE with hundreds of pulses needs to simulate much more discrete spin evolution at a small-time interval, dramatically increases the required computational time.
 In contrast, Simu-Net performs MRI simulations in the form of domain transformation, ignoring the spin history effects and avoiding complex signal encoding.
 Based on this, synthetic-data-driven deep learning may no longer be limited by the computational burden of data generation.
-Although Simu-Net also uses synthetic data for network training, it is essentially a function approximation of the forward physical process and thus requires a much smaller sample size than the inverse problem.
+Although Simu-Net also uses synthetic data for network training and requires retraining for new downstream tasks, it is essentially a function approximation of the forward physical process and thus needs a much smaller sample size and shorter training time than the inverse problem.
 Figure 8 shows the effects of different sample sizes on MRI simulation for Simu-Net.
 It can be seen that less than 2000 samples is enough to train Simu-Net for high-accuracy MRI simulation, even for MOLED with complex spatial encoding.

 In Simu-Net, CNN priors and PET are believed to jointly contribute to high-accuracy MOLED simulation.
-Unlike FSE and GRE-EPI, multiple echoes prepared by independent RF pulses result in strip patterns in the image domain of MOLED signal, which means that it is modulated by a special point spread function.
-To characterize the inverse Fourier transform of unconventional frequency domain signals, PET was concatenated with parametric templates to achieve complex-space localization.
+Unlike FSE and GRE-EPI, multiple echoes prepared by independent RF pulses result in strip patterns in the image domain of MOLED signal, which means that the signal is modulated by a special point spread function.
+To adapt the position-specific signal modulation, PET was constructed with high-frequency elements and concatenated with parametric templates as network input.
 Our experiments show that the training of MOLED simulation is difficult to converge without the input of position encoding.
 Although classical sequences are not affected by this, the introduction of position encoding is still considered as a generalized extension of Simu-Net.